What Is Cancer?

 - Traveling through the blood, via veins and capillaries

 When cancer cells break away from the primary tumor and travel through the body, they may form another tumor.
 This process is called metastasis.
-The most common places for cancer to metastasize are the bone, the liver, and the lungs.
-Some cancers are more likely to spread to certain areas than others.
+The most common places for cancer to metastasize are (in no particular order) the bone, the liver, and the lungs.
+However, some tumors are more likely to metastasize to certain areas than others.

 Cancers are named and treated based on where they started, not where they spread.
 For example, breast cancer that spreads to the liver is still breast cancer.
 This is because the cancer cells in your liver started as breast cells, not liver cells.
 In this case, the cancer would be called breast cancer metastases in the liver.
 The breast is still the “primary site” of the cancer.